Certified Software Supply Chain Security Expert (CSSE)TM

 4. Attack Vectors in AWS

-1. Misconfigurations (Expose secrets, metadata service, etc.)
+1. Misconfigurations (exposed secrets, metadata service, etc.)

-2. Attacking managed services like S3, CloudFront CDN
+2. Attacking Managed Services Like S3, CloudFront CDN

-3. Serverless
+3. Attacking Serverless Computing

 1. Prove the sanity of the software components using Cryptography